It is an important part of the Digestive System .

 Food passes from the Oral Cavity after having minimal absorption.

-Breakdown has already been by both mechanical and chemical measures.
+Breakdown of food has already been by both mechanical and chemical measures.

 During swallowing, the Epiglottis tilts backwards, this prevents food from going into the Lungs.